smndev/nct-templates/README.md

 The rules for assigning a name to an NFT token are also followed in the implementation examples:
 - No name can be identical
 - There is a limit of 25 symbols (including spaces)
-- Uniqueness is case insensitive (i.e. «John» and «john» are considered the same for the blockchain)
+- Uniqueness is case insensitive (i.e. «John» and «john» are considered the same)
 - There are no leading or trailing «spaces»
 - Only alphanumeric symbols are eligible for use
 - Used names become available immediately after the name of the NFT token was changed